What is the Woolly Mammoth's Closest Living Relative?

 The page describes the BLAST search tools, as follows: "The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between sequences.
 The program compares nucleotide (or protein) sequences to sequence databases and calculates the statistical significance of matches.
 BLAST can be used to infer functional and evolutionary relationships between sequences, as well as help identify members of gene families."

-- Click on the link for "nucleotide BLAST" under the "Basic BLAST" heading.
+- Click on the box that says "Nucleotide BLAST" under the "Web BLAST" heading.

-- Enter the accession number NC_007596 into the box labeled "Enter accession number, gi, or FASTA sequence,"
+- Enter the accession number MF770243.1 into the box labeled "Enter accession number, gi, or FASTA sequence."

 - In the "Job Title" box, type "Woolly Mammoth," or another name if you choose.

-- Select "Reference genomic sequences" in the drop-down box.
-This database has single copies (reference sequences) of the mitochondrial genomes for each species, which makes evolutionary analysis easier.
+- Select "Nucleotide collection (nr/nt)" in the drop-down box.
+This database contains many nucleotide sequences including single copies (reference sequences) of the mitochondrial genomes for each species, which makes evolutionary analysis easier.

-- For "Organism," type "Proboscidia (taxid:9779)."
+- For "Organism," type "Proboscidea (taxid:9779)."
 This will restrict your BLAST to the elephants and their extinct relatives.
 Be sure there is no space between the "taxid:" and "9779."
 Return to this point later if you want to BLAST against a wider array of sequences.
-Leave the "Entrez Query" field blank.

-- Click on the BLAST button to start the database search.
+- Then click on the BLAST button to start the database search.

 Figure 4.
 BLAST results for woolly mammoth mitochondrial DNA.
 (NCBI, 2008.)

-Look at the data in the BLAST table.
-The "Query Coverage" notes how much of the query was aligned with the hit in the database—for this science fair project, this should be 100%.
-The "Max. ident." column gives the % identity between the woolly mammoth DNA and other members of the Probiscidae order.
+- Look at the data table in the "Description" tab.
+The "Query Coverage" notes how much of the query was aligned with the hit in the database—for this science fair project, this should be close to 100%.
+The "Per.
+Ident." column gives the % identity between the woolly mammoth DNA and the other sequences found in the nucelotide database that matched the BLAST criteria.

-- Based on these results, which animal is the woolly mammoth most closely related to?
+- Review and record the % identity values for each of your selected sequences.
+Based on this data, can you already tell which animal the woolly mammoth is most closely related to?

-Scroll down the BLAST results page, and look at the alignments of the query and database sequences.
+- With the chosen sequences still selected, click on the "Alignment" tab and and look at the alignments of the query and database sequences.

 - The alignment is the heart of the BLAST output.
 It pairs each base in the query with its counterpart in the database sequence.